 We and Diamondback O&G LLC, as borrower, entered into the second amended and restated credit agreement, dated November 1, 2013, as amended, with a syndicate of banks, including Wells Fargo, as administrative agent, and its affiliate Wells Fargo Securities, LLC, as sole book runner and lead arranger.
 On June 28, 2019, the credit agreement was amended pursuant to an eleventh amendment, which implemented certain changes to the credit facility for the period on and after the date on which our unsecured debt achieves an investment grade rating from two rating agencies and certain other conditions in the credit agreement are satisfied (the "investment grade changeover date").
 The maximum credit amount available under the credit agreement is \$5 billion, subject, prior to the investment grade changeover date, to a borrowing base based on our oil and natural gas reserves and other factors (the "borrowing base") and the elected commitment amount.
 Prior to the investment grade changeover date, the borrowing base is scheduled to be redetermined, under certain circumstances, annually with an effective date of May 1st, and, under certain circumstances, semi-annually with effective dates of May 1st and November 1st.
 In addition, we and Wells Fargo may each request up to two interim redeterminations of the borrowing base during any 12-month period.
-Effective June 28, 2019, the borrowing base was increased from \$2.65 billion to \$3.4 billion.
 On and after the investment grade changeover date, the maximum credit amount available under the credit agreement will be based solely on the commitments of the lenders, and will no longer be limited by the borrowing base.
-On the investment grade changeover date, the aggregate elected commitment amount in effect on such date.
-As of June 30, 2019, the aggregate elected commitment amount was \$2.5 billion and we had approximately \$1.6 billion of outstanding borrowings under our revolving credit facility and \$861 million available for future borrowings under our revolving credit facility.
+On the investment grade changeover date, the aggregate commitments of the lenders will be set at an amount equal to the aggregate elected commitment amount in effect on such date.
+As of September 30, 2019, the borrowing base was set at \$3.4 billion, we had elected a commitment amount of \$2.5 billion and we had approximately \$1.6 billion of outstanding borrowings under our revolving credit facility.

 Diamondback O&G LLC is the borrower under the credit agreement.
-As of June 30, 2019, the credit agreement is guaranteed by us, Diamondback E&P LLC and Energen and its subsidiaries and will also be guaranteed by any of our future subsidiaries that are classified as restricted subsidiaries under the credit agreement.
+As of September 30, 2019, the credit agreement is guaranteed by us, Diamondback E&P LLC and Energen and its subsidiaries and will also be guaranteed by any of our future subsidiaries that are classified as restricted subsidiaries under the credit agreement.
 On and after the investment grade changeover date, we and Diamondback O&G LLC will no longer be required to cause all restricted subsidiaries to guarantee the credit agreement, and, in certain circumstances, may cause guaranties made by subsidiary guarantors to be released.
 Prior to the investment grade changeover date, the credit agreement is also secured by substantially all of the assets of us, Diamondback O&G LLC and the guarantors.
 On and after the investment grade changeover date, the credit agreement will be unsecured and all liens securing the credit facility will be released.